ke-senthilkumar/Dcm2Dcm-Converter/README.md

 30-Oct-2025

 One of the user reported that if the dicom files are in the DICOMDIR format, unable to use the utility.
-Investingated and found that the DICOMDIR files have no '.dcm' extension and the software is exclusively looking for .dcm files to avoid confusion/issue. if possible, include the extension as .dcm and try use.
-I will try to modify the utilility in the coming days.
+Investingated and found that the DICOMDIR files have no '.dcm' extension and the software is exclusively looking for .dcm files to avoid confusion/issue.

+Changed the batch file conversion to include all the files in the input folder(s) and maintain the directory structure for the output files too.
+But make sure the input folder(s) contain only dicom files !!
+The GUI still is not updated.
+Use only the batch file.